Regional Long-Term Rent Assistance Program

 144466

-New income should be reported within 10 days.
+New income should be reported within 10 working days.
 If your current income has significantly increased, please report it as well.
-While certain income increase will not be factored into your rent portion until recertification, the RLRA team will document it to prevent discrepancies when reviewing reports from our income screening systems.
+While certain income increases will not be factored into your rent portion until recertification, the RLRA team will document it to prevent discrepancies when reviewing reports from our income screening systems.
 Failure to report new income in the household may result in a repayment agreement to recover overpaid Housing Assistance Payments.

 144466

-For participants who would like to move, please submit a request to RLRAOccupancyTeam@clackamas.us.
-RLRA will determine if the move is voluntary or involuntary, which will help establish if the household qualifies for a security deposit.
-Participants must attend orientation to receive a new voucher and RFTA.
-Once an approved RFTA is received, participants must submit a copy of their notice to vacate to the Occupancy Team.
+• Once an RFTA is approved by HACC, participants must submit a copy of their notice to vacate to the Occupancy Team and Landlord.
 RLRA can double-subsidize two units for thirty days to allow participants time to move.

 144466